codr7/eli/README.md

 `Macro` is the type of all macros.

 #### Maybe (Any Nil)
-`Maybe` represents optional values.
+`Maybe` is the type of optional values.

 #### Meta (Any)
 `Meta` is the type of all types.

 #### Method (Any Call)
-`Method` is the type of all methods.
+`Method` is the type of methods.

 #### Nil ()
-A `Nil` is a missing value.
+`Nil` is the type of missing values.

 `_`